AdvancedCSS2023/assignment-3--scrollytelling-group_3/README.md

 # How users can get started with the project
 Getting started with the "United Nations Goal 13: Climate Action" project is easy and straightforward.
 The first step is to fork the repository, which means creating a copy of the project on your own GitHub account.
 Once you have forked the repository, you can clone it to your local machine, and start exploring the code and files.
 The project uses amongst other things HTML, CSS and JavaScript, so it is recommended that you have a basic understanding of these technologies before diving in.
 The project also includes a detailed README file that explains how to set up the development environment, run the project locally, and contribute to it.

-## Instructions:
-1. Go to the GitHub repository that you want to fork.
-2. Click on the "Fork" button in the top-right corner of the repository page.
-3. Select the account where you want to fork the repository.
-If you have multiple accounts, make sure you select the correct one.
-4. Wait for GitHub to create a fork of the repository.
-This may take a few seconds to complete.

-### Furthermore
-The objective of this project is to design a webpage using only CSS without using  any additional JavaScript code.
-This means that all the dynamic and interactive features of the webpage should be created solely using CSS styling and animations.
-This can be a challenging task, but it allows for a more lightweight and efficient webpage that loads faster and has better performance.
-It also provides an opportunity to showcase advanced CSS skills and techniques.
-With careful planning and creativity, it is possible to create a visually appealing and engaging webpage using only CSS.

 # Where users can get help with your project
 If you have any questions or issues related to the "United Nations Goal 13: Climate Action" project, you can reach out to the project maintainer, Eva.
 She is available to provide guidance, support, and feedback to users who are interested in contributing to the project.
 You can contact Eva through the project's GitHub page, by opening an issue or pull request, or by sending a direct message.